 Instructions

-- Whisk together the flour or cornstarch with 1/2 cup broth until smooth.
-Set aside.
+- Whisk together the sweet rice flour (or GF flour) with 1/2 cup broth until smooth.
+Set aside.¼ cup sweet rice flour

 - If using pan drippings, strain first for a smooth sauce.
 Melt the butter or heat the drippings in a small pot over medium heat.
-Whisk in the flour / broth mixture until a thick paste forms.
+Whisk in the rice flour / broth mixture until a thick paste forms.4 tablespoons butter, pan drippings, or combination of both

-- Pour in an additional 1 cup broth in a steady stream, whisking continuously and vigorously.
+- Pour in an additional 1 cup broth in a steady stream, whisking continuously (I highly recommend using a flat whisk to prevent lumps) and vigorously.
 The mixture will gradually smooth out and loosen.
 Whisk until smooth before adding additional broth.

 - Gradually add the remaining broth over medium-low heat until the gravy starts to bubble and the desired thickness is reached.